 Prior to that, Gillian was a Director of Spydre Labs, LLC a seed stage investment company majority owned by WPP for investing in and operating start-up companies in Latin America.

-She was also a Strategist with AppNet/CMRC where her role was to advise Fortune 500 corporations on how to leverage their assets to prepare for long term growth in a rapidly changing technology & media landscape – build/buy/partner, 10 year business plan development, deal structures, valuation, negotiation.
+She was also a Strategist with AppNet/CMRC where her role was to advise Fortune 500 corporations across consumer products, healthcare, finance, media and publishing on how to leverage their assets to prepare for long term growth in a rapidly changing technology, telecom & media landscape – build/buy/partner, 10 year business plan development, deal structures, valuation, negotiation.

 She was also an equity analyst at JPMorgan, on the team that earned the #1 Institutional Investor ranking for the Telecom Industry in Latin America.
 She covered privatizations and IPOs across the region, and wrote extensively on the future of the emerging wireless industry.